 Facebook also has very strict advertising policies.
-If you violate their policies, your account can be shut down and you end up in “Facebook jail” for quite some time before you’re able to run ads again.
+If you violate their policies, your account can be shut down, and you end up in “Facebook jail” for quite some time before you can rerun ads.

 Some of Facebook’s advertising policies include…

 - Ads must not contain false, deceptive, or misleading content, including deceptive claims, offers, or business practices.

 - No Discrimination